kiyui/CompileScript/README.md

 Watch directory for changes and run commands
 > compile watch "your commands"
 Watch file for changes and run commands
-> compile watch file "your commands"
+> compile watch file then "your commands"
 Watch file for changes and compile
 > compile watch file
 ```